BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 Complete the rest of the room: using what we've just learned will make it straightforward.
 Push the stone in a clockwise loop around the room to continuously push the ladder.

 The next section is generally similar, note that you can access the mirror from upper levels and lower levels.
-On the left side of the loop, you'll be able to push the stone into a rectangle - if you can get it into the bottom left corner, the ladder will take you to the *Lunalium-Z* as well as:
+On the left side of the loop, you'll be able to push the stone into a rectangle - if you can get it into the bottom left corner, the ladder will take you onto the rock to the *Lunalium-Z* as well as:

 **ZCell 61: Mirage Tower?**